Bin County, Heilongjiang

-Bin County, or Binxian (賓縣 (宾县, Bīn Xiàn)), is a county of Heilongjiang Province, Northeast China, it is under the administration of the prefecture-level city of Harbin, the capital of Heilongjiang.
+Bin County, or Binxian (賓縣 (宾县, Bīn Xiàn)), is a county of Heilongjiang Province, Northeast China, under the administration of the prefecture-level city of Harbin, the capital of Heilongjiang.
 Its seat is about 60 km east of central Harbin.
 It borders Bayan County and Mulan County to the north, Fangzheng County to the east, Yanshou County to the southeast, Shangzhi to the south, Acheng District to the southwest, Daowai District to the west, and Hulan District to the northwest.

 Administrative divisions

 There are 12 towns and five townships in the county: